nitlang/nitutorial/refinement.md

 ~~~

-By default `super` will reuse all the original parameters, you can reuse them anyway.
+By default `super` will reuse all the original parameters, you can provide new one anyway.
+The types of the parameters and the return type are

 ~~~nit
 redef fun print(value)